Brian Dooreck MD

 Constipation is Common

 More than 2.5 million Americans visit their physicians each year seeking relief from constipation.
-An acute change in your bowel habits, at any age, warrants evaluation by your doctor.
+At any age, an acute change in your bowel habits warrants evaluation by your doctor.

 Quality of Life